Property RD and the Classification of Traces on Reduced Group $C^*$-algebras of Hyperbolic Groups: Examples

-Now let us give an example of a non-elementary hyperbolic group that does not have unique trace (up to scalar multiples).
+Now let us give an example of a non-elementary hyperbolic group that does not have unique trace.
 For this, by Theorem \ref{all traces}, it suffices that there are non-identity elements with finite conjugacy class.

 There are obvious examples of such groups: \begin{example} Let $G$ by a non-elementary hyperbolic group and $G_1$ be a non-trivial finite group.
-Then in $G_1 \times G$, the direct product of $G_1$ and $G$, is hyperbolic, because it is quasi-isometric to $G$.
-The elements in $G_1 \times e \subset G_1 \times G$, where $e$ is the identity in $G$, have finite conjugacy class. \end{example}
+Then $G_1 \times G$, the direct product of $G_1$ and $G$, is hyperbolic, for it is quasi-isometric to $G$.
+The subset $G_1 \times e$ of $G_1 \times G$, where $e$ is the identity in $G$, is clearly preserved under conjugation.
+It is moreover finite, implying that any element in it has finite conjugacy class. \end{example}

-Here is an example of a non-elementary hyperbolic group that does not have only one trace up to scalar, but which is not the direct product of a finite group and a hyperbolic group.
+Here is an example of a non-elementary hyperbolic group that does not have only one trace, but which is not the direct product of a finite group and a hyperbolic group with unique trace.